 The provision of meal entertainment is defined as:

 - providing entertainment by way of food or drink

 - providing accommodation or travel related to, or to facilitate the provision of, such entertainment

 - paying or reimbursing expenses incurred by the employee for the above.

 Considering this, some of the more common practices that are included as meal entertainment would be:

-- meeting with clients at a café or restaurant for a meal or drink
+- meeting with clients at a café or restaurant for a meal

 - social functions, such as Christmas parties, where food or drink is supplied